-An interactive or media element has been excluded from this version of the text.
-You can view it online here:
+An interactive H5P element has been excluded from this version of the text.
+You can view it online

 Need more practice and information?
 Go through the Connecting Concepts interactive lesson on population dynamics, which describes population growth trends of zebra mussels and elephants!